The ‘Tiger King’ industrial complex is everything that’s wrong with Hollywood in 2020

 It’s a little insulting, this idea that because millions devoured Tiger King, it means they’ll have a ravenous appetite to see the same story told again and again.

 Maybe they will!
-Sometimes ratings really is a focus group unto itself.
+Sometimes ratings really can be a focus group unto themselves.
 Of course, it’s just as likely, if not more so, that the phenomenon of the show was just a weird moment in time when millions of stir-crazy quarantined souls found some solace in watching hot garbage together.

 If that’s the case, by the time all these follow-up projects come out in a year or two, the creators are going to be left standing around with their empty Acme brand lightning-catcher bottles in hand, wondering what the hell happened.